-So that you can spend less time browsing and more time playing the games you love, we’ve put together this useful list which should cater to a wide range of tastes.
-We’ve even included whether or not the games here support the enhanced resolution of the PS4 Pro with 4K and HDR.
+For those who want to maximise the time they have with the games they love and spend less time looking for them, we’ve put together this useful list which should cater to a wide range of tastes.
+We’ve also included whether or not the games here support 4K and HDR enhancements.
 Here are the best PS4 games available right now.

 - PS4 vs Xbox One: which console is better?